 The Master of Music (M.M.) is a professional degree that provides students with both the technical skills required for success in the field and a broad knowledge base in music theory, history, and literature.
-Specific emphases are available in Composition, Conducting, and Performance.
+Specific emphases are available in Composition, Conducting, Music Therapy, Performance, and Performance and Pedagogy.

 Degree Type: Masters